|

 162. withers

-the highest part of the back at the base of the neck of various animals especially draft animals
+the highest part of the back at the base of an animal's neck

 163. writhing